Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

 We consider the Edwards-Anderson (EA) nearest-neighbor Ising spin glass model~\cite{EA75} in zero magnetic field on the $d$-dimensional cubic lattice $\mathbb{Z}^d$ with Hamiltonian

 where $\sigma_x=\pm 1$ is the Ising spin at site $x$ and $(x,y)$ denotes an edge in the (nearest-neighbor) edge set $\mathbb{E}^d$.
-The couplings $J_{xy}$ are independent, identically distributed random variables chosen from a distribution $\nu(dJ_{xy})$, with random variable $J_{xy}$ assigned to the edge $(x,y)$.
-Assumptions on~$\nu$ are modest: e.g., it suffices, as in~\cite{ANSW14}, that it be continuous with finite fourth moment.
+The couplings $J_{xy}$ are independent, identically distributed random variables chosen from a distribution $\nu(dJ_{xy})$, with random variable $J_{xy}$ assigned to the edge $(x,y)$; while the arguments presented here apply to a general class of distributions with mild restrictions~\cite{NSinprep}, for specificity in this paper we will take $\nu$ to be Gaussian with mean zero and variance one.
 We denote by $J$ a particular realization of the couplings.

-Using this Hamiltonian we consider a metastate $\kappa_J$ at some fixed temperature~$T$ using either the Aizenman-Wehr (AW)~\cite{AW90} or Newman-Stein (NS)~\cite{NS96c} approach (see~\cite{NRS23b} for a review).
-It will be useful to recall here a brief summary of the definition of a metastate: let $\Sigma=\{-1,+1\}^{\mathbb{Z}^d}$ be the set of all infinite-volume Ising spin configurations and let ${\cal M}_1(\Sigma)$ be the set of (regular Borel) probability measures on~$\Sigma$.
-A metastate $\kappa_J$ at a given inverse temperature~$\beta$ is a measurable mapping $\mathbb{R}^{{\mathbb E}^d}\to{\cal M}_1(\Sigma)$, $J\mapsto\kappa_J$ with the following properties~\cite{ANSW14,NRS23b}:

-{\bf 1.
-Support on Gibbs states.} Let the set of Gibbs states corresponding to the coupling realization $J$ (at a given~$\beta$) be denoted by ${\mathcal G}_J$.
-Then every state sampled from $\kappa_J$ is a thermodynamic (Gibbs) state for the realization $J$:
+Because of the spin-flip symmetry of the Hamiltonian, any mixed thermodynamic state generated by a spin-symmetric boundary condition (e.g., free or periodic) will be supported on spin-reversed pure state pairs (hereafter denoted simply as pure state pairs).